sleepyOwl14/proximax-bc-docs/docs/guides/aggregate-transaction/creating-an-escrow-with-aggregate-bonded-transaction.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-3. When an aggregate transaction is bonded, Alice will need to lock at least 10 XEM.
-Once the ticket distributor signs the aggregate transaction, the amount of locked XEM becomes available again on Alice’s account, and the exchange will get through.
+3. When an aggregate transaction is bonded, Alice will need to lock at least 10 XPX.
+Once the ticket distributor signs the aggregate transaction, the amount of locked XPX becomes available again on Alice’s account, and the exchange will get through.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--TypesSript-->